rascol/Raspberry-Pi-PPS-Client/README.md

 ```
 	0 ± 1 = interruptTime - sysDelay
 ```
-Since `sysDelay` is an independent variable unaffected by controller feedback, and since `interruptTime` converges to a median of the times at which the system responded to the rising edge of the PPS interrupt according to the local system clock then the result is to make the `interruptTime` median equal to `sysDelay` (`±1`) so that ultimately it is the value of `sysDelay` that determines the value of `interruptTime`.
+Although `interruptTime` is the median of the times at which the system responded to the rising edge of the PPS interrupt, the value of `interruptTime` can't be independently determined by the feedback controller.
+As indicated by the equation, the controller just sets `interruptTime` to be equal to `sysDelay`.
+However `sysDelay` is an independent variable not determined by controller feedback.
+Thus when the controller has satisifed the equation of time, the result is to make the `interruptTime` median equal to `sysDelay` (`±1`) so that it is the value of `sysDelay` that determines the value of `interruptTime`.
 Consequently, if `sysDelay` is accurately the median of interrupt delay times over the last minute then `interruptTime` will be the correct median of times of PPS interrupt recognition on the local clock.
 When that occurs local system time is in accurate agreement with the GPS time provided by the PPS.

 To achieve that the `sysDelay` value is determined from time measurements of a calibration interrupt made every second immediately following the PPS interrupt (with the exception that measurements are suspended during a jitter burst from the PPS interrupt).
 These time measurements are requested from the `pps-client.ko` kernel driver in the `getInterruptDelay()` routine.
 That routine calculates `intrptDelay` from the time measurements and calls `getDelayMedian()` with that value.
 The `getDelayMedian()` routine generates `delayMedian`, an estimate of the median of the `intrptDelay` value, that is then assigned to `sysDelay`.